What Medicare Supplement Insurance (Medigap) Policies Cover

 - Plans E, H, I, and J are no longer available.
 However, if you already have one of these plans, you can keep using it.

 - In some states, you can purchase a type of Medigap policy called Medicare SELECT.
-Medicare SELECT is any standardized Medigap plan that requires you to use network providers.
+Medicare SELECT can be any standardized Medigap plan.
+Unlike other Medigap plans, a Medicare SELECT plan may require you to use certain network providers and hospitals.

-- Copayment or coinsurance for hospice care: Medigap plans cover 50 to 100 percent of your copayments and coinsurance for Part A hospice care expenses, depending on the plan option you choose.
+- Copayment or coinsurance for hospice care—Medigap plans cover 50 to 100% of your copayments and coinsurance for Part A hospice care expenses, depending on the plan option you choose.

-- Medicare Part A deductible: Although Plan A does not cover the deductible, the remaining plans cover 50 to 100 percent of this cost.
+- Medicare Part A deductible—although Medigap Plan A doesn’t cover this deductible, the remaining plans cover 50 to 100% of this cost.

-- Copayment or coinsurance: Medigap plans cover 50 to 100 percent of your Part B copayment and coinsurance amounts, based on plan option.
+- Copayment or coinsurance—Medigap plans cover 50 to 100% of your Medicare Part B copayment and coinsurance amounts, based on the chosen plan.

-- Medicare Part B deductible: Only two plans cover the deductible: C and F. This is one reason why Plan C and Plan F are two of the most popular plans.
+- Medicare Part B deductible—only two plans cover the deductible: Plan C and Plan F. This is one reason why these are two of the most popular plans.

-- Part B excess charges: Medicare Part B excess charges occur when a health care provider declines to accept Medicare's "assignment" for a particular procedure or visit.
-Excess charges are covered by two Medigap plans: F and G.
+- Medicare Part B excess charges—Medicare Part B excess charges occur when a health care provider declines to accept Medicare assignment (a payment agreement with Medicare) for a particular procedure or visit.
+Excess charges are covered by two Medigap plans: Plan F and Plan G.

-Although most hospitals get blood at no cost from subsidized blood banks, you will be charged if a hospital must purchase additional blood for you.
-Medigap plans cover up to 100 percent of the cost for the first three pints of blood; Original Medicare will start paying after the third pint.
+Although hospitals often get blood at no cost from subsidized blood banks, you will likely be charged if a hospital must purchase additional blood for you.
+Medigap plans cover 50 to 100% of the cost for the first three pints of blood; Original Medicare will start paying after the third pint.

 Skilled nursing facilities

 Because Medicare generally provides coverage only in the United States and its territories, a number of Medigap plans cover foreign travel emergencies (up to plan limits).
-If you travel on a regular basis, you may want to consider one of these plans: Plans C, D, F, G, M, and N.
+If you travel on a regular basis, you may want to consider one of these plans: Plan C, D, F, G, M, or N.